7 Tips for Staying Hydrated When You're Sick

-Whether you have a common cold, virus or infection, doctors' orders always include an essential tip: "Stay hydrated" or "Drink lots of fluids!"
+Whether you have a common cold, virus or infection, doctors' orders always include an essential tip: "stay hydrated" or "drink lots of fluids!"
 There's a reason why.
 Drinking water helps to flush out toxins and keep your body working optimally.
-On the opposite end, dehydration can worsen symptoms and extend the time you're sick.
+And on the opposite end, dehydration can worsen symptoms and extend the time you're sick.

 This is the most basic tip, by far.
 But, it's important to keep it simple.
-Eight 8-oz. glasses is the recommended amount of water you should drink daily, whether you're healthy or sick.
+Eight x 8-oz. glasses is the recommended amount of water you should drink daily, whether you're healthy or sick.
+Drinking water will help keep your temperature at bay and ensure you don’t dehydrate.
+Filtered water is the better option - free from contaminants and impurities.

-Sports drinks, sodas, sweet teas, fruit juices--while you may be tempted to reach for your favorite sugary beverage, don't.
-Fluids high in fructose don't have electrolytes or nutrients to help your immune system and the sugar can increase inflammation the body.
+Sports drinks, sodas, sweet teas, fruit juices - while you may be tempted to reach for your favorite sugary beverage, don't.
+Fluids high in fructose don't have electrolytes or nutrients to help your immune system and the sugar can actually increase inflammation in the body.

-4. Add fruits and/or vitamin supplements to your water.
+5. Add fruits and/or vitamin supplements to your water

 You can also purchase vitamin supplements like Emergen-C or Airborne to your water to make it taste flavorful and receive the vitamins your body needs.

-If you're looking for a hot beverage, caffeine-free teas are your best bet.
-Teas like mint, chamomile, ginger and turmeric, all of which have great benefits when you're under the weather.
+Caffeinated beverages are diuretic in nature - they dehydrate you.
+So, if you're looking for a hot beverage, caffeine-free teas are your best bet.
+Teas like mint, chamomile, ginger and turmeric all have great benefits when you're under the weather.
 Adding lemon and/or honey can also amp up the taste and provide additional health benefits.

 Read: Water for Wellness: Support Your Immune System With This Infused Water Recipe

-Soups are a great way to add more fluids and nutrients to your diet.
+Soups are another great way to stay hydrated when you’re sick.
+They add more fluids and important nutrients to your diet.
 Many soups, such as chicken noodle soup, are high in vitamins and nutrients.
 Plus, a warm soup (or hot tea) can ease sore throats or congestion, if you're experiencing these symptoms.

 Note: Do not consume canned soups.
 Many canned soups are high in sodium, which can increase inflammation and blood pressure.
 Instead, opt for low-sodium soups or make your own.